 The Division of Research’s Biostatistical Consulting Unit (BSCU), under the direction of Juleon Rabbani, DrPH, provides biostatistical and programming support to Kaiser Permanente Northern California clinician investigators.
 The BSCU staff includes biostatisticians, a clinician-investigator consultant, programmers, project managers and research assistants.

 Resident research: IRB application development for research proposals, exemption requests and quality-improvement proposals (feasibility data, methods, analytic plan, sample size/power estimates), programming, data analysis, statistical interpretation of results, and presentation and manuscript support.

-Community Benefit grant proposals: Application development and refinement (feasibility data, methods, analytic plan, sample size/power estimates, and budget).
+Community Health research proposals: Application development and refinement (feasibility data, methods, analytic plan, sample size/power estimates, and budget).
 If funded, BSCU provides programming, project management, recruitment, data entry, and biostatistical support throughout the study, including conference presentations and manuscript submission.